 The stiff leg deadlift and the Romanian deadlift are very similar.
-In fact they appear to be the same lift.
-There are a couple of key difference which you can use to your advantage.
+They appear to be the same lift.
+There are a couple of key differences which you can use to your advantage.

 The most important concept to understand is that these three deadlift variations have different purposes:

 - Load your hamstrings

 - Hip drive – push through with your hips

 The Romanian deadlift is an excellent tool to learn how to deadlift.
 The reason is that the Romanian deadlift begins at the top, while you are standing and holding the barbell.

 In contrast, both the stiff leg deadlift and that conventional deadlift start from the floor.
 These two lifts both have a deeper range of motion than the Romanian deadlift.

 The Romanian deadlift is a safer way of learning the deadlift because you begin the Romanian deadlift in a standing position.
 Then you lower to your knees or shins as far as your hamstring flexibility allows.
 You can tell as long as you can keep your back straight.
 Last you reverse the movement and lift back to a standing position.

 The Romanian deadlift also helps you get stronger in the second half of the deadlift.
 The last half is when the barbell reaches the knees, and you push through with your hips to stand tall.